-Up to 10 school days after the publication of semester report cards at a site, parents may appeal in writing grade adjustments for excessive absences to the site-based committee.
+Up to 10 school days after the distribution publication of semester report cards at a site, parents may appeal in writing grade adjustments for excessive absences to the Executive Director of Elementary or Secondary Educationsite-based committee.
 Appeals will be responded to within 10 school days of receipt of the written appeal.